potibm/kasseapparat/doc/admin.md

 docker compose exec kasseapparat /app/kasseapparat-tool -import-users /data/user.txt
 ```

-to create a user called "username" with the email "email@example.com" as an admin.
-In addition two additional users with the usernames "username2" and "username3" are created.
+to create the three users provided.
 Each user should receive an email to change their password.

 ## Startup